-You want a fishing boat that can do double-duty as a hunting boat?
+Do you want a fishing boat that can do double-duty as a hunting boat?
 Then the Crestliner 1860 Retriever is right up your alley.
 This is basically a fishing boat, with camo for clothing.
-We’ll leave it to you to decide whether you like the look or not, but the bottom line is that as far as fishing boats go, it’s ready for action.
-There’s a 23-gallon livewell, fore and aft casting decks with pedestal mounts for fishing seats, and a 52-quart cooler.
+We’ll leave it to you to decide whether you like the look or not, but the bottom line is that as far as fishing boats go it’s ready for action.
+There’s a 16-gallon livewell, fore and aft casting decks with pedestal mounts for fishing seats, and vertical rodracks for six rigs.

-We ran this boat when we shot our Crestliner 1860 Retriever Center Console Video Boat Review, and found that with 90 horses on the transom it cruised at close to 30 MPH and hit 41.2 MPH at top-end.
+We ran this boat when we shot our Crestliner 1860 Retriever Center Console Video Boat Review and found that with 90 horses on the transom it cruised at close to 30 MPH and hit 41.2 MPH at top-end.
 So, just how affordable is it?
-Even with that 90 HP powerplant, price remains under $20,000.
+Even with that 90 HP powerplant, pricing is only slightly above $20,000.

 Lowe 22 Bay

-This is the largest boat in our round-up, and the only one designed and built specifically for saltwater angling.
-As such, it’s also the most expensive.
-But with a price tag of under $40,000, dual-axel trailer included, this package costs little more than many new cars.
+This is the largest boat in our round-up, and as such, it’s also the most expensive.
+But with a price tag of well under $50,000 fully rigged and ready to fish – with a dual-axel trailer included – this package costs little more than many high-end new cars.
 Plus, it’s an extremely capable fishing machine.
-Stand-out features include twin livewells (30 gallons aft and 16 gallons forward), built-in tackle stowage, an 82-lb. thrust Motorguide 60 Great White electric trolling motor, and fore and aft casting decks.
-One knock: the gunwales are too narrow for flush-mounting rodholders.
-There are plenty of vertical holders on the console, but this boat won’t be the first choice of trollers.
+Stand-out features include twin livewells (30 gallons aft and 16 gallons forward), built-in tackle stowage, a Motorguide VariMax V55SW electric trolling motor, a Lowrance Hook2 fishfinder, 7’6” locking rodboxes, and fore and aft casting decks.

 Smoker Craft 162 Pro Angler

-This little fishing machine looks red hot, and blows the “fiberglass looks better” argument right out of the water.
+This little fishing machine looks so sweet, it blows the “fiberglass looks better” argument right out of the water.
 You don’t believe me?
 Just watch our Smoker Craft 162 Pro Angler XL Video Boat Review, and get a gander at it for yourself – the multi-color swirling hullside graphics won’t disappoint.
 More importantly, this boat has some unique features that really set it apart from the crowd.
-Multiple strakes and a keel give it awesome handling, and when I ran this model, I was absolutely shocked at how tight I could carve out turns.
+Multiple strakes and a keel give it awesome handling, and when we ran this model, we were absolutely shocked at how tight we could carve out turns.
 A full wrap-around windshield provides all-weather protection.
-And Smoker Craft backs this boat with a six year stem-to-stern warranty.
+And Smoker Craft backs this boat with a six-year stem-to-stern warranty.

 Tracker Pro Guide V 16

-Whether you choose the side console or full windshield version of this boat, with either the minimum 25 HP or the maximum 75 HP powerplant, this rig comes with a custom-matched trailer and a sticker price that never breaks $19,000—and can be as low as under $14,000.
-And yes, like other Tracker boats that includes a five year stem-to-stern warranty and a lifetime structural warranty.
+Whether you choose the side console (V-16 SC) or full windshield (V-16 WT) version of this boat, with a standard Mercury FourStroke 60 HP powerplant, this rig comes with a custom-matched trailer and a sticker price that never breaks $19,000—and can be as low as under $15,295 if you don’t mind slow speeds and are willing to de-tune to a 25 HP engine.
+And yes, like other Tracker boats that includes a five-year stem-to-stern warranty and a lifetime structural warranty.

 While a 16’ boat isn’t huge for open lakes and bays, the Pro Guide V 16 does have plenty of capability.
-The hull sports a deep 20-degree transom deadrise, and with the mid-sized 50 HP powerplant on the transom you can cruise in the mid to upper 20’s while burning just two or three gallons per hour.
-That means the boat has plenty of range, with its 15 gallon fuel capacity.
+The hull sports a deep 20-degree transom deadrise, and with the 60 HP powerplant on the transom you can cruise in the mid to upper 20’s while burning just a few gallons per hour.
+That means the boat has plenty of range, with its 25.5 gallon fuel capacity.

-Check out Tracker Pro Guide V 16 SC: Fishing For a Winner to find out more about the side console version of this boat in specific, and visit Tracker to see the rest of the line.
-You can view actual Tracker Pro Guide 16 listings, too.
+Check out Tracker Pro Guide V 16 SC: Fishing For a Winner to find out more about the side console version of this boat in specific.

 Your savings account isn't just thin, it's non-existent?
 And you still want to buy a new boat?
-Hmmm... maybe you should be reading Fiver New Boats for Under $1,000.
+Hmmm... maybe you should be reading Five New Boats for Under $1,000.
 All of them are rather petite, but all will get you out on the water.
-And if your savings account is feeling healthy, you may want to read about 10 Top Fishing Boats for Inshore Anglers.
+And if your savings account is feeling healthy, you may want to read about the 10 Top Boats For Inshore Anglers.